Here is my most recent RT interview, live as Chelsea Manning was sentenced to 35 years in a US prison for blowing the whistle and exposing war crimes:

 The US government has learned well from the example of the UK’s Official Secrets Acts — laws that never actually seem to be wielded against real establishment traitors, who always seem to be allowed to slip away, but which have been used frequently and effectively to stifle dissent, cover up spy crimes, and to spare the blushes of the Establishment.

 So, two points:

 Firstly, the old media could and should have learned from the new model that is Wikileaks and its ilk.
 Rather than asset stripping the organisation for information, while abandoning the alleged source, Bradley Manning, and the founder, Julian Assange, to their fates, Wikileaks’s erstwhile allies could and morally should campaign for them.
-The issue of the free flow of information, democracy and justice is bigger than petty arguments about personality traits.
+The issues of the free flow of information, democracy and justice are bigger than petty arguments about personality traits.

 Plus, the old media appear to have a death wish: to quote the words of the former New York Times editor and Wikileaks collaborator Bill Keller, Wikileaks is not a publisher — it is a source, pure and simple.
-But surely, if Wikileaks is “only” a source, it must be protected at all costs — that it the media’s prime directive.
+But surely, if Wikileaks is “only” a source, it must be protected at all costs — that is the media’s prime directive.
 Journalists have historically gone to prison rather than give away their sources.